On the instability and degeneracy of deep learning models: Illustrations

-In more complicated graphical models involving further or deeper hidden layers, the same issues and causes of instability similarly exist, but are compounded by a greater number of model parameters.
-S-unstable joint models will similarly follow if the combined sizes of all parameters are too great relative to the total number of variables, while instability in the data model for visible variables will depend only on the main or interaction parameters directly related to visibles and how their accumulated magnitude compares to the observation sample size \(N\).
+In more complicated graphical models involving further or deeper hidden layers, the same issues and causes of instability similarly exist, but are compounded by a greater number of model parameters \ak{and depend on the configuration of the particular models in consideration.
+Consider the following two models -- a RBM with $N$ visible nodes and one hidden layer with $N_H$ nodes and a deep RBM with $N$ visible nodes and $2$ layers, with $N_{H,1}$ and $N_{H,2}$ hidden nodes respectively such that $N_{H,1} + N_{H,2} = N_H$.
+The length of the parameter vector $\ak{\thetaN}$ in the single layer RBM is then equal to $N + N_H + N*N_H$, whereas the length of the parameter vector in the two layer RBM is $N + N_{H,1} + N_{H,2} + N*N_{H,1} + N_{H,1}*N_{H,2} = N + N_H + N*N_H + N_{H,2}(N_{H,1} - N)$.
+If $N_{H,1} > N$, then the deep model will have more parameters, if $N_{H,1} < N$, then the deep model will have less parameters, and if $N_{H,1} = N$, then the deep model will the same number of parameters as the single layer RBM.} S-unstable joint models will similarly follow if the combined sizes of all parameters are too great relative to the total number of variables, while instability in the data model for visible variables will depend only on the main or interaction parameters directly related to visibles \ak{(i.e. all the parameters for the single layer RBM and only the parameters for the visible layer, layer $H^{(1)}$, and the interactions between them for the two layer RBM)} and how their accumulated magnitude compares to the observation sample size \(N\). \ak{This indicates that for the name number of hidden variables $N_H$, a deeper, rather than a wider, structure can be beneficial when considering instability in the data model for visible variables.
+However, as the size of a model considered grows, this point becomes moot.}